abchrisxyz/ergowatch/README.md

 As long as enough disk space is available, the watcher will run smoothly on most machines.
 As of now (block ~700k) the database is around 30GB.

 > Note that the current implementation doesn't use streaming or any async features.
-Syncing from scratch with a node that is on another host will be **very slow**, even when using bootstrap mode.
+Syncing from scratch with a node that is on another host will be **very slow**.

 ### Installation

 #### Build

 For a local build, install [Rust](https://www.rust-lang.org/tools/install) and then run `cargo build --release` from within the `watcher` directory.
+The binary will be located under `watcher/target/release`.

 #### Test